tinacious/angular-picturefill/readme.md

 An AngularJS directive to work with Scott Jehl's [Picturefill](https://github.com/scottjehl/picturefill) plugin for responsive images.

-This directive `picturefill` works with dynamic content populated by the `$scope`.
+This directive works with dynamic content populated by the `$scope`.

 ## Usage

 1. Include [Picturefill](https://github.com/scottjehl/picturefill) in your HTML.
 2. Add `ng.picturefill` as an app dependency.
-3. Use the `picturefill` directive.
+3. Use the `picture-fill` directive.
 4. Implement Picturefill as usual.
 Below is an example implementation but you can specify as many options as you like.
 The only difference is that `data-src` must be `pf-src` to avoid conflict.
 5. Use the provided `trimExt` filter on all URLs to remove the file extension so that you can append your custom image sizes.
 Don't forget to put it back.